 San Diego CHILD MOLESTATION LAWYER

 I am child molestation attorney Peter M. Liss.
-I can help you if you were arrested, or believe you may be under investigation, for a sex crime against children in San Diego, including child molestation, lewd or lascivious acts with a minor, statutory rape, attempting to meet a child for sex, sexually harassing a minor or soliciting a minor for sex.
-I can also help you if you are facing a potential “third strike” under the three-strikes law or if you have failed to register as a sex offender.
+I can help you if you were arrested or believe you may be under investigation for a sex crime against children in San Diego County, including child molestation, lewd or lascivious acts with a minor, statutory rape, attempting to meet a child for sex, sexually harassing a minor, or soliciting a minor for sex.
+I can also help you if you are facing a potential “third strike” under the three-strikes law or failing to register as a sex offender.

 I have tried over 100 criminal jury trials and personally defended many people in your situation who have been arrested and charged with these serious sex crimes.
 If you need a skilled, experienced criminal defense attorney with a track record of success, please contact me at (760) 643-4050 for a free consultation.
 I guarantee you will receive top-quality representation for a reasonable fee.